ajabreu100/student-project/README.md

 - Dataset - [Student.csv](students.csv)

-- Python - programing insights by implemeting and utalizing python libraries such as matplotlib and seaborn
+- Python - programming insights by implementing and utilizing python libraries such as matplotlib and seaborn

 ### Analysis process